The need for protection in Iraq

 - helping communities build safe spaces – particularly for women and youth – that allow communities to address protection concerns and work on peace initiatives;

-- providing mentoring in Unarmed Civilian Protection; and
+- providing mentoring in Unarmed Civilian Protection, particularly to form Community Protection Teams; and

 - facilitating rumor control and awareness-raising sessions to reduce tensions and foster peaceful coexistence.

 Ultimately, NP’s goal is to increase communities’ ability to protect themselves, strengthening nonviolent methods of conflict resolution and paving the way to reach durable solutions to long-standing humanitarian issues.
 NP’s work bolsters community-based protection mechanisms, increases self-reliance, and contributes to creating social cohesion.